Community Code of Conduct

-When you participate in an event hosted by PBTF you are contributing to the overall experience, which makes us all accountable to each other.
+When you participate in an event or digital community hosted by PBTF you are contributing to the overall experience, which makes us all accountable to each other.
 We have established this Code of Conduct to provide guidelines to community members and to ensure that all community members understand what behavior is expected and what behavior will not be tolerated.

 - Be respectful to all community members, with an aim to help promote a greater understanding of and respect for the diversity and inclusion of everyone.